-24.171.601 GUIDE OR PROFESSIONAL GUIDE QUALIFICATIONS (1) An applicant for a guide or professional guide license shall have:
+24.171.601 GUIDE OR PROFESSIONAL GUIDE QUALIFICATIONS (1) An applicant for a quide or professional quide license shall have:

-(2) An applicant for a professional guide's license shall meet the following qualifications in addition to the qualifications in (1):

-(a) have held a guide license in the state of Montana for at least three years;

-(b) have not had disciplinary action taken against the applicant's guide license in this or any other state; and

-(c) have spent at least 300 days guiding clients in the field as evidenced by: (i) employment records, or

-(ii) client report logs of endorsing outfitters.

-(d) The applicant shall produce, on a form provided by the board, character references from:

-(i) three clients the guide has guided,

-(ii) one licensed outfitter, and

-(iii) one licensed guide.

-(e) A professional guide shall present evidence of 15 hours of training or education obtained in the year previous to application in addition to guiding experience, in topics relevant to guiding as approved by the board.

-(3) (2) An outfitter whose license is currently suspended or revoked is not qualified for a guide or professional guide license.
+- (a) through (c) remain the same. - (2) An applicant for a professional guide's license shall meet the following qualifications in addition to the qualifications in (1): - (a) have held a guide license in the state of Montana for at least three years; - (b) have not had disciplinary action taken against the applicant's guide license in this or any other state; and - (c) have spent at least 300 days guiding clients in the field as evidenced by: - (i) employment records, or - (ii) client report logs of endorsing outfitters. - (d) The applicant shall produce, on a form provided by the board, character references from: - (i) three clients the guide has guided, - (ii) one licensed outfitter, and - (iii) one licensed guide. - (e) A professional guide shall present evidence of 15 hours of training or education obtained in the year previous to application in addition to guiding experience, in topics relevant to guiding as approved by the board. - (3) (2) An outfitter whose license is currently suspended or revoked is not qualified for a guide or professional guide license.